AlexandreMercierAubin/AdaptiveRigidificationShells2023/3d/data/README.md

 # Using and Making Tetrahedral Meshes

-This directory contains a nubmer of 3D triangular and tetrahedral meshes.
+This directory contains a number of 3D triangular and tetrahedral meshes.
 The puprpose of this document is to give a general guide for successful mesh creation.